On the logarithmic correction of transition fronts in shifting environments: Abstract

 \section{Abstract}

-In this paper, we investigate the location of the spreading front and convergence to traveling wave profile of solutions to the Fisher-KPP equation in the following two cases: (i) in unbounded domains with an expanding boundary; (ii) on the real line where the environment function has a shifting jump discontinuity.
-Our approach is based on extending ideas in Bramson's seminal work \cite{bramson1983convergence}, and applying gluing technique to construct super/subsolutions.
+In this paper, we investigate the location of the spreading front and convergence to traveling wave profile of solutions to the Fisher-KPP equation on the real line where the environment function is piecewise constant and has a moving jump discontinuity. {Key ingredients in our analysis include an extension of Bramson's seminal work \cite{bramson1983convergence} to Fisher--KPP equations with growing domains, together with a gluing technique for constructing super- and subsolutions. }

 \unmarkedfntext{Keywords: Logarithmic delay, shifting environment, reaction-diffusion equations, Fisher equation.
 2010 Mathematics Subject Classification: 35B40, 35K57, 92D25.
 E-mail: lam.184@osu.edu, changhong@math.nctu.edu.tw}